 - 1. The student and course instructor become aware that the student has a problem with taking exams based on a non-passing score of less than 76% or student generated concern related to performance. - 2.
-The student arranges to review an exam per the course syllabus by attending office hours or requesting an appointment.
-Face-to-face in office review of the analysis on a 1:1 basis is preferred to optimize individual needs. - 3.
-The student reviews each question that was missed on the exam using the Loma Linda Exam Analysis Worksheet.
+The student arranges to review an exam or quiz per the course syllabus by attending office hours or requesting an appointment.
+Face-to-face in office review or audio-video conferencing of the analysis on a 1:1 basis is preferred to optimize individual needs.
+Consideration of application should extend to all exams and quizzes, including textbook and supplemental resources, such as PrepU, ATI pre- and post-quizzes. - 3.
+The student reviews each question that was missed on the exam/quiz using the Loma Linda Exam Analysis Form.
 The student identifies the main category and specific problem or contributing factor for why the student missed each question: - a.
-List the number of the exam question missed in the far left column - b.
+List the number of the exam question missed in the far-left column - b.
 Mark an X or $\sqrt{}$ in the subcategory that best describes a reason for choosing the wrong answer; the student may mark one or more subcategories - c.
 The student totals the number of marks by subcategory and category - 4.
-The student and the course instructor meet face-to-face to discuss why each question item was missed on the exam as completed by the student using the Loma Linda Exam Analysis Worksheet. - 5.
+The student and the course instructor meet face-to-face to discuss why each question item was missed on the exam as completed by the student using the Loma Linda Exam Analysis Form. - 5.
 The student and the course instructor go over the recommended interventions pertaining to each category with marks; recommended interventions are listed on the Suggestions to Improve Performance.
 In addition, the student and course instructor discuss the Summary of Exam Techniques For Multiple Choice Questions. - 6.
 The course instructor assists the student with a plan of action that promotes improvement in exam performance. - 7.
 The student retains the copy of the exam analysis as a reference in identification of issues and strategies for improving performance. - 8.
-The course instructor should maintain a record of the meeting, including follow-up appointments (or referrals) for help with exam skills, tutoring, counseling and evaluation of progress.
+The course instructor should maintain a record of the meeting, including follow-up appointments (or referrals) for help with exam skills, tutoring, counseling, and evaluation of progress.

-Loma Linda Exam Analysis Worksheet
+Loma Linda Exam Analysis Form